chanzuckerberg/meta-kg-api-documentation/README.md

 To visualize and interact with the API resources, visit the Meta API's [Swagger docs](https://meta-api-docs.prod.meta-infra.org/).

 ## Issues & Feature Requests
 We welcome feedback on the API.
-Please report any system issues or request features through Github Issues in this repository.
+Please report any system issues or request features by creating an [issue in this repository](https://github.com/chanzuckerberg/meta-kg-api-documentation/issues).
 __If you believe you have found a security issue, please responsibly disclose by contacting us at security@chanzuckerberg.com.__